Kubernetes Architecture Explained: Overview for DevOps Enthusiasts

 Controllers in Kubernetes are components responsible for managing and maintaining a desired state of resources in the cluster.
 They monitor the state of resources and make necessary changes to ensure the resources match the desired state.
 This includes creating, updating, and deleting resources and objects as needed.

 The node controller takes care of nodes.
 They’re responsible for onboarding new nodes to the cluster and handling situations where nodes become unavailable or get destroyed.
-And the replication controller ensures that the desired number of containers are running at all times in your replication group.
+The replication controller ensures that the desired number of containers are running at all times in your replication group.

 Controllers work in conjunction with the scheduler to ensure that workloads are assigned to nodes and managed properly.